Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

 \subsubsection{Compositional Verification}

-Compositional verification is kind of divide-and-conquer approach which deals with the SSE problem.
+Compositional verification is a kind of divide-and-conquer approach which deals with SSE problem.
 It divides a large and complex problem into sub-problems and verifies each part separately.
-Contrary to its name, this method decompose a given system into small components and then verify the local properties of each component.
-The result of verifying local properties of sub-systems employs to deduce the entire system property.
-Obviously, by using this approach the whole state space does not need to be constructed and the sub-systems are not big as the system itself, consequently, state space volume significantly will be reduced.
+Contrary to its name, this method decomposes a given system into small components and then verifies the local properties of each component.
+One of the articles in this direction is \cite{phyo2019toward}.
+The verifying of local properties of the sub-systems contributes to the deduction of the entire system property.
+Obviously, by using this approach the whole SS does not need to be constructed and the sub-systems are not as big as the system itself.
+Consequently, the state-space volume will be significantly reduced.
 In addition, it provides more insight into the system interactions.
-Compositional verification has several alternative methods which is explained below.\\
+Compositional verification has several alternative methods which are explained below:

-\paragraph{Interface rule} It makes an abstraction interface of component constraints and then proofs preservation of each local components by an interface rule.
-The idea behind using interface abstraction is that in the composition process only the properties are observable for other components should be checked.
-By hiding the rest of properties, a huge amount of states will be reduced.
+\paragraph{Interface rule} It makes an abstraction interface of component constraints and then proves the preservation of each local component by an interface rule.
+The idea behind using the interface abstraction is that in the composition process, only the properties are observable for other components should be checked.
+By hiding the rest of the properties, a huge amount of states will be reduced.
 Interface theory provides strong logical operations which are sound.
 The soundness of that is proved in \cite{berezin1998compositional}.
-Figure~\ref{fig:screenshot002} shows a general schema for interface rule method. $P_1$ and $P_2$ are two processes or two components which is equipped with their interface rules $A_1$ and $A_2$.
+Figure~\ref{fig:screenshot002} shows a general schema for the interface rule method. $P_1$ and $P_2$ are two processes or two components which is equipped with their interface rules $A_1$ and $A_2$.

-\paragraph{Partitioned Transition Relations} This method is based on image of states that produces a set of all successors of states $A$ and pre-image which produces predecessor of set of states $A'$ with a transition relation $T$ \cite{burch1991symbolic}.
-Let the sets A and T are given by a Boolean formula then the image of A can be computed by the below formula:
+\paragraph{Partitioned Transition Relations} This method is based on the image of the states that produces a set of all successors of states $A$ and pre-image which produces the predecessor of the set of states $A^\prime$ with a transition relation $T$ \cite{burch1991symbolic}.
+Let the sets $A$ and $T$ which are given by a Boolean formula, then the image of $A$ can be computed by the following formula: